 She then moved onto the whisk.
 This gave her wrists a really good work out, as she moved the leaves around and around the tub.

 Next up was the ladle, which worked on her scooping and pouring skills.
 It also got her imagination going, as she pretended to be serving “leaf soup” to her “friends”.

 Finally she gave all of her leaves a good squash down with her potato masher, giving her whole hand a final work out in the process.

 1. You could add some water over your leaves and turn your sensory bin into some sensory soup.
 Add in some plastic bowls and you have a pretend tea party all ready to go.

 2. You could use your leaves in some arts and crafts activities.
 You could get the glue out and make a leaf collage or fetch the crayons and enjoy some leaf rubbing.

-Whether your leaves are changing colors or are green, your children can enjoy some fine motor sensory play this fall.
+Whether your leaves are changing colors or are green, your children can enjoy some fine motor play with this Autumn sensory bin!

 BIO: Nicola is a former Librarian who now spends her time looking after and coming up with arts and crafts ideas for her sons Liam (7), Freddie (5), and Bella (3) to do together.
 Her blog is Crafty Kids at Home.
 You can find her on Pinterest, Instagram, Facebook, and Twitter.